 (D) set forth the text of subdivisions (c) and (d) of this rule.
-A command to produce evidence or to permit inspection may be joined with a command to appear at trial or hearing or at deposition, or may be issued separately.
+A command to produce evidence or permit inspection may be joined with a command to appear at trial or hearing or deposition or be issued separately.

 (2) A subpoena may be served at any place within the state.